The Radical Radicle: Online Student Journal Joins ‘Fake Academia’

 Pushing back against James Gelvin’s linear progression towards modernity that he charts in his history of the middle east, Spencer-Zavos’ use of Michelle Campos’ Ottoman Brothers (2015) and Daniel Monterescu’s Jaffa Shared and Shattered: Contrived Coexistence in Israel/Palestine (2010) shows readers alternative representations of history; one that is informed by systems of emergent processes and contingent historical actors.
 The writer advocates for a history that is sensitive to intracommunal complexities and the agency of historical actors.

 In this even shorter piece, Spencer-Zavos adds nothing more to our understanding of the history of the Middle East than providing me with another three books I may consider putting onto my reading list.
 That is something, I guess.
-(You can read the entire article here.)
+(UPDATE 10 Nov 2020: I had also provided a link to this article but it was taken down.
+If you would like to see a copy, write to me and I will send you the pdf I downloaded.)

 Interestingly, She quotes Gelvin, who wrote: